Kaja Cream, Grey & Brown Striped Throw Blanket

 2. Brush wool blankets with a soft-bristle brush

 Like most blankets, wool blankets also need a refresh from time to time which can easily be achieved with a soft-bristle garment brush.
 Lay the blanket flat on the floor and brush along the grain of the blanket’s surface.
-This will ensure the wool fibres are all lying in the same direction, removes any surface soil or stain and smooths the fibres of the blanket.
+This will ensure the wool fibres are all lying in the same direction, remove any surface soil or stain and smooth the fibres of the blanket.

 3. Clean liquid stains